eddie-hernandez/simon-ambient-edition/README.md

 The game's lights and sounds are so loud and so noisy, that it honestly trips me up a little bit.
 Can't it be fun and a little more meditative at the same time?!

 This is where the ambient version of Simon comes in.
-Not that anyone asked for it, but I'm choosing sanity while working on strengthening my memory versus losing my marbles.
+Not that anyone asked for it, but I'm choosing sanity while working on strengthening my memory versus losing my marbles pressing some color buttons for fun.

 ## Wireframe (Main Game Board)